 The coach explained to Greitens that this is common, that for all their physical courage, yet many champions can be fearful in other contexts, for example everyday social situations or emotional confrontations.
 As Greitens puts it, “everybody has uneven courage.”

 Most of us are naturally courageous in certain areas but not others.

 So it is important to recognise: your worst moments do not define you at your best.

 You may be ashamed of how fearfully you responded in some situations, but perhaps you are quite courageous in others?
 I live an active lifestyle - motorcycling, adventuring, fixing that gas fault myself - and it seems in recent years that every twelve months I take a trip in an ambulance.
-I look with self-respect on how I have responded to some situations, and with embarrassment at others.
+I look with self-respect on how I have handled some of those situations, and with embarrassment on others.
 Our courage is uneven.
 Our strength is uneven.
 Our resilience is uneven.

 Greitens writes, “We all have pain we’ve mastered and pain we’ve run from."